TechBridgeWorld/SABTSoftware/README.md

 - One player hangman could be set up to use a random word from the entire dictionary as opposed to the fixed current list we provide.

 ## Doxygen Documentation
-The most recent Doxygen documentation can be found in the 'html' folder as 'index.html'.
+The most recent Doxygen documentation can be found at cmu-15-239.github.io/SABTSoftware/